duckdb/duckdb-web/docs/sql/data_types/typecasting.md

 ## Implicit Casting

 In many situations, the system will add casts by itself.
-This is called *implicit* casting and happens, for example, when a function is called with an argument that does not match the type of the function but can be casted to the required type.
+This is called *implicit* casting and happens, for example, when a function is called with an argument that does not match the type of the function but can be cast to the required type.

 Implicit casts can only be added for a number of type combinations, and is generally only possible when the cast cannot fail.
 For example, an implicit cast can be added from `INTEGER` to `DOUBLE` – but not from `DOUBLE` to `INTEGER`.